 - Protect and mask off driveway edges.

-Asphalt sealer is messy.
-It splashes on clothing, garage doors and sidewalks.
+The process of blacktop sealcoating is messy.
+Asphalt sealer splashes on clothing, garage doors and sidewalks.
 Before applying sealer, protect nearby doors and surfaces with drop cloths.
 Mask off driveway edges and use a small brush to ensure clean lines when you apply your sealer.

-- Pour the sealer onto the driveway and spread carefully.
+- Pour the blacktop sealcoating product onto the driveway and spread carefully.

 Beginning in the top corner of the driveway, pour the sealer on the driveway.
 Use a long-handled squeegee to spread a thin layer over the asphalt.
 Repeat this step until you reach the end of the driveway.